Updated: Jun 4

 Children love to laugh.
 And like the British weather, their mood changes quickly.
-A child can be devastated one moment- because Billy stole their ball- sobbing and wailing- and then quick as a flash they're chasing Suzy round, and spying on Tommy behind a tree.
-As parents we get frustrated when our children can't "focus on the task at hand"- when instead, they drift like clouds- and won't : get their coat on, come down for breakfast, put their toys away.
+A child can be devastated one moment- because Boris stole their ball- sobbing and wailing- and then quick as a flash they're chasing Donald round, and spying on Elon behind a tree.
+As parents we get frustrated when our children don't "focus on the task at hand."
+Instead they drift like clouds- and won't : get their coats on, come down for breakfast, put their toys away.
 Children are butterflies- they flit from flower to flower- after whatever's sweet.
 When parents understand this, it becomes our greatest ally.

 We accept that like butterflies children flit about, and we work with it.
 Because our job is to build healthy connection with our children- over years, no matter what they do.
-Again and again, they will need connection with you- to feel safe, loved and valued.
-Connection is the sunshine that warms a child and helps them grow.
+Again and again, children need to feel connected with you.
+Connection helps them feel safe, loved and valued.
+It is the sun that feeds a child grow and helps her grow.

 Laughter and play are easy ways to keep the connection alive.
 Humour has saved me countless times.
 As parents we need a humour detector- like a smoke alarm- always on- so that we notice and grab opportunities to laugh with our child.
 The fantastic news is that children are ready to laugh at anything.